KelvinCrag/Optimizer/README.md

 When you updated or flashed your device, you probably used up a lot of battery power in the first three or four days.
 The Android system is the first in the list of systems consumed and has 30–40% of the use!
 This guide will help to eliminate this problem.
 Starting with Android version 6 and below, you should have seen a message from the system saying "Optimizing app xx from xx" when you flashed or installed new apps.

 You can often watch how the Android system consumes energy more than other applications.
 This is the result of not allowing the system to optimize.
-If optimization was forced in Android 6 and earlier, it will be optional starting with Android 7 and higher.
-A new option was added to skip this step and optimise applications on the fly (JIT, Just-In-Time) while using applications.
+Because optimization was forced in Android 6 and earlier, and it became optional starting with Android 7 and higher, a new option was added to skip this step and optimise applications on the fly (JIT, Just-In-Time) while using applications.
 At the same time, the initial optimization has not been deleted and only starts if the following conditions are met:

 > the phone is connected to the charger,